ongyishen/ongyishen/README.md

-If you like what I do, maybe consider buying me a coffee/tea/kopi beng/teh beng/teh tarik
+If you like what I do and any of the project helped you reduce time to develop, maybe consider buying me a coffee/tea/kopi beng/teh beng/teh tarik

 <a href="https://www.buymeacoffee.com/ongyishen"
 target="_blank">